cetooley/palindrome-solver/README.md

 # Palindrome Solver

 ## Problem:
-Find a maximum "palindromic" number given a length l of operands (default l=3)
+Find a maximum "palindromic" number given a length l of operands (default l=3).
+Apparently this is a Project Euler problem, #4 to be specific: https://projecteuler.net/problem=4

 ## Usage: